 Donald P. Christian was appointed the eighth President at the State University of New York at New Paltz in June 2011 after serving as Interim President during 2010-11.
 Previously, Christian served as Provost and Vice President for Academic Affairs at the College in 2009-2010.

-Prior to his arrival at New Paltz, Christian was dean of the College of Arts and Sciences and a professor of biology at the University of Wisconsin-Eau Claire for five years.
-As Dean, Christian led efforts at campus, state, and national levels to advance understanding of the value of a liberal education in a knowledge-driven 21st century society; strengthened student-faculty research programs; and supported projects to enhance equity and diversity on the campus.
-Previously (1997-2004), he served as associate dean for the Biological Sciences at the University of Montana where he was also professor.
-Christian held many positions at the University of Minnesota-Duluth (1978-1997), including chair and professor in the Biology Department and director of graduate studies in the Biology Graduate Program.
+Prior to his arrival at New Paltz, Christian was dean of the College of Arts and Sciences at the University of Wisconsin-Eau Claire from 2004 to 2009, where he led campus, state, and national efforts to advance understanding of the value of a liberal education in a knowledge-driven 21st century society; strengthened student-faculty research programs; and supported projects to enhance equity and diversity on the campus.
+Previously (1997-2004), he was associate dean for the Biological Sciences at the University of Montana.
+Christian held many positions at the University of Minnesota-Duluth (1978-1997), including chair of Biology and director of graduate studies in the Biology Graduate Program.
 Christian has held appointments as professor of biology at all institutions he has served, including SUNY New Paltz.
 Christian is a member of the boards of directors of Hudson Valley Pattern for Progress and the Mohonk Preserve.
 His other memberships include the Advisory Council of Historic Huguenot Street, the President’s Trust of the Association of American Colleges and Universities, and he is a consultant with Mohonk Consultations.

 Recipient of numerous research grants and contracts, Christian has published widely in journals such as Thought & Action; Journal of Wildlife Management; Wildlife Biology; Wetlands; Biomass & Bioenergy; Conservation Biology; and the Journal of Mammalogy, and has presented his work at numerous conferences and other institutions.
 Christian earned a B.S. in Wildlife Biology, and M.S. and Ph.D. in Zoology from Michigan State University.